It’s weird for me to even write this, but it has been nearly 3 years since I’ve had any illness.

 - Don’t touch your face.
 Even if your hands are relatively clean, chances are some germs will find a way to survive there.
 But these parasites will only compromise your health if they can get into your body.
 The easiest place to transmit illness is through mucous membranes such as your eyes, mouth and nose.
 Keep your hands away from your face (and food) and make it difficult for germs to find you.

 - Avoid sick people.
 Germs are everywhere, but they are particularly concentrated in people who are sick.
 Keep these people away from you and disinfect everything they touch.
-I especially recommend avoiding anyone who regularly works with children (aka little disease factories) like teachers and pediatricians.
+Be particularly careful around anyone who regularly works with children, like teachers and pediatricians.
 Sorry guys, you’re contagious!

 - Don’t eat group food.
 In flu season, I completely avoid large party dips that involve dipping directly into the bowl rather than scooping with a clean spoon onto individual plates.
 Why?
 People may use the hand they just sneezed in to turn a chip around a few times until they find the perfect dipping angle.
 That means they are adding their nasty germs directly into the salsa.
 Yuck.